 Gardenia taitensis, grows at the coast, it does not thrive to show off its real beauty.
 It is best grown in a pot, with the good growing medium and, preferably sited in bright shade.
 The plant flowers have a heavenly perfume.

-Gladioli are native to South Africa and grow best on a sunny site in sandy loam soil.
-They grow well at the coast where the ‘butterfly’ variety do best due to the constant wind.
-Gladioli corms take about 75 days to flower.
-They don’t compete well with other plants so, for best results, plant them in open ground, keep the area around them clear, and they should come up year after year.
-Give them a foliar feed from time to time and mulch around the plants.
-Watch out for red spider mite.
+Gladioli are native to South Africa and grow best on a sunny site, in sandy loam soil.
+The ‘butterfly’ variety is best at the coast because of the wind.
+The corms take about 75 days to flower.
+Plant them in open ground, and they should come up year after year.
+They are susceptible to red spider mite.
+Updated 16/9/2018

-Graptophyllum is endemic to India.
-It is grown for the richly coloured foliage and attractive cerise-pink flowers.
-It is easy to grow and makes a tidy, compact bush; best grown in dappled shade.
-It has no special soil requirements; can be grown in shade, in the open ground or in a pot but don’t allow the plant to dry out.
-Regular pruning is necessary and pinch growing points to get an extra bushy plant.
+Graptophyllum pictum is endemic to India and is grown for the richly coloured foliage and attractive cerise-pink flowers.
+The plant is easy to grow and makes a tidy, compact bush, which is best grown in dappled shade.
+It has no special soil requirements, and can be grown in a pot or in open ground, but should not be allow the plant to dry out.
+Regular pruning is necessary and the growing points pinched out, in order to get a bushy plant.

 Gynandropsis speciosa is a tall showy plant, that flowers for a long period and is good for filling gaps and providing colour.
 The plant is sparingly branched and each branch carries a mass of flowers.
 Individual flowers are short lived are quickly replaced.
 It is easy to grow and drought tolerant.
 The plentiful seeds can be collected and used and the leaves are edible.
 Updated 16/9/2018